Improving Video Instance Segmentation via Temporal Pyramid Routing: Experiment

 \textbf{Ablation study for Cross Pyramid Routing Design} We give more routing space design comparison with our proposed Cross Pyramid Routing in Tab.~\ref{tab:ablations}(c).
 We conduct two different types of routing space design introduced in Sec.~\ref{sec:tpr} and Fig.~\ref{fig:align_compare}.
 Top-Down routing means we carry out routing from high-level features to low-level features and reverse the routing order of CPR.
 It results in inferior results since misalignment in low resolution is severer~\cite{2016Clockwork} and propagating such misaligned features into different scales hurts the performance for down-stream tasks.
 It also leads to more GFlops.
 The results indicate the effectiveness and efficiency of our CPR design and routing space design because all other designs will cause more misalignment across different scales and increase the ratio of misalignment parts for each feature pyramid while having more computation cost.
 The results verify our discussion in Sec.~\ref{sec:tpr}.

 \textbf{Comparison with Warping-Based approaches} In Tab.~\ref{tab:ablations}(d), we give a further comparison with several feature warping-based approaches, including using optical flow like warping~\cite{zhu2017flowagg} and DCN-like warping~\cite{bertasius2018object}.
 We use the baseline method with our CPR for fair comparison.
-Compared with those works, our approach has the best result mainly because our proposed double gates can well propagate more relevant information.
+Compared with those works, our approach has the best result, mainly because our proposed double gates can well propagate more relevant information.

-\textbf{Generation to More Instance Segmentation Approaches} We further generate our approaches on more methods, including SipMask~\cite{Cao_SipMask_ECCV_2020}, MaskTrack-RCNN~\cite{maskrcnn} and YOLACT~\cite{yolact-iccv2019}.
+\textbf{Generalization to More Instance Segmentation Approaches} We further generate our approaches on more methods, including SipMask~\cite{Cao_SipMask_ECCV_2020}, MaskTrack-RCNN~\cite{maskrcnn} and YOLACT~\cite{yolact-iccv2019}.
 All the methods use ResNet50 as backbone.
-As shown in Tab.~\ref{tab:ablations}(e), our TPR improves the results with considerable margins for different approaches.
-Note that all the methods are implemented in the same frame work under the same setting for fair comparison.
-More implementation details of these models can be found in supplementary.
+As shown in Tab.~\ref{tab:ablations}(e), The TPR improves the results with considerable margins for different approaches.
+Note that all the methods are implemented in the same framework under the same setting for fair comparison.

 \textbf{Computation Analysis} Since our method is dynamic and it has different GFlops for different inputs.
 We report several different settings in Tab.~\ref{tab:ablations}(f) including the maximum GFlops, average GFlops and minimum GFlops.
 The results prove that our TPR can not only have fewer computational overhead but also improve performance by a large margin.
 For instance, our method obtains about 2.1\%-2.5\% relative mAP gains over the static baseline with a lower average computational complexity (relatively only about 6.4\% - 7.7\%).
 That indicates the potential of our approach for the application purpose.